Internal-Compiler-Error/plutarch/docs/mysql-read-commited-gap-lock.md

 doesn't rollback or commit in a short time, the selecting one will warn you about it took a long time to acquire the locks.

+This is due to the delete transaction holding up an exclusive lock on the `t_x` index, meanwhile, the select transaction is waiting to acquire the locks on the index so it can go check if the rest of the where clause can be matched, _even if it will just immediately release the lock once checked_.
+Since the index isn't unique, InnoDB takes a lock on every row scanned, both the index and the row.

 ## Is MySQL in the wrong here?
 It's surprisingly hard to say whether MySQL should be "blamed" here.
 This is because